 3/4 Irish Marathon Course Information

-- Our aim is to provide a route that is scenic, challenging and can be used for preparation for a full marathon event
+- Our aim is to provide a route that is scenic, challenging and is ideal distance for your preparation for a full marathon

 - Our certified distance race route is 31.646km / 19.664 miles long

 - It is an ideal Dublin or other autumn Marathon preparation event.

 The use of this race distance it’s timing as an ideal DCM preparation event is clearly demonstrated by previous Elite participants like :

 - Our 2011 winner and current race record holder Linda Byrne subsequently won National Marathon Championship at DCM in 2h 36′ to qualify for 2012 London Olympics

 - Our 2015 event was won by 2014 DCM race winner Eliud Too.

 - Pauline Curley (2008 Bejing Olympian & former Irish & DCM Marathon winner) has won 3 recent events en route to podium finishes at National Championships

 - 6 time race winner Gary O Hanlon was National Marathon Champion at DCM after winning our 2017 Irish 3/4 Marathon and in 2018 set a PB (2h 17′ 11″) in DCM & was 2nd Irishman home